-Council agreed an action plan for Elected Member Development in February 2020, and was awarded Charter status for Elected Member Development in January 2023.
-A training needs analysis will be carried out in the new term of Council 2023/24, and a programme of training will be developed for consideration by the Elected Member Development Steering Group.
-The programme of training will continue to be reviewed and further training arranged.
+Council agreed an action plan for Elected Member Development in February 2020, and was awarded Charter status for Elected Member Development in January 2023, a mid-way assessment is due in July 2024.
+A training needs analysis has been undertaken and arising from this, a 3-year Programme of Training and Development has been adopted.
+The programme of training will continue to be reviewed and further training arranged in the event of an emerging need.